walknuts/southportapartments/pages/4-your-home.md

 - Clarifying whether the rent includes your storage cage (it’s up to you)
 - Photographing the car space and adjoining storage shed, if there is one, to help resolve disputes about cleanliness or damage
-- Asking the renter to leave you enough space to open the door or your storage cage.
+- Asking the renter to leave you enough space to open the door of your storage cage.